National Children's Orchestra of Great Britain: Tours

 The NCO has been on tour, to Italy in 2008 when Lady Susanna Walton (widow of Sir William Walton) invited Main Orchestra to play in the Walton's open-air theatre within the botanical gardens of La Mortella on the island of Ischia.
 They also played a concert to a packed audience in the Basilica di Santa Maria sopra Minerva in Rome.

 In 2006 Main Orchestra toured to China where they took part in the International Festival of Music in Beijing.
 They performed in the Forbidden City Concert Hall and at the University of Beijing.

 Alumni

 After leaving the NCO many musicians continue to pursue other musical opportunities.
-Typically, over half of the NYO players have previously been members of the NCO (86 out of 156 in 2010).
-The BBC Young Musician of the Year 2010 competition featured 25 category finalists, 13 of whom had progressed through the NCO.
+Typically, close to half of the NYO players have previously been members of the NCO (73 out of 162 in 2025).
+The BBC Young Musician of the Year 2024 competition featured 12 category finalists, 7 of whom had progressed through the NCO.

 Many alumni become professional musicians, some playing for leading orchestras and ensembles.
 As well as those who build successful careers as professional musicians, many other NCO alumni go on to excel in other fields – medicine, law and engineering among others.

 Notable alumni

+Governance and Leadership

+The National Children’s Orchestras of Great Britain (NCO) operates as a registered charity (Charity No. 803026) overseen by a board of trustees.
+The board is chaired by Alison Mears, who provides strategic direction alongside the other trustees.

+Day-to-day management is led by the Chief Executive, Sophie Lewis, who has been in post since 2018.

+From 2017 until spring 2025, the Artistic and Education Director was Catherine Arlidge MBE, who shaped repertoire and educational strategy before stepping down to take up a senior role with the City of Birmingham Symphony Orchestra.